keylime/keylime/docs/user_guide/secure_payload.rst

 This mode of operation also natively supports certificate revocation.
-If the Keylime Verifier detects an Agent that no longer satisfies its integrity policy (e.g., it booted an authorized kernel or ran an unauthorized binary not on the IMA allowlist), it will create a signed revocation notification.
+If the Keylime Verifier detects an Agent that no longer satisfies its integrity policy (e.g., it booted an unauthorized kernel or ran an unauthorized binary not on the IMA allowlist), it will create a signed revocation notification.
 These revocation notifications are signed by a special certificate/private key called the RevocationNotifier.
 Keylime will automatically create this certificate and pass it to the verifier when you add